lukashjames/astronomy-get-constellation-by-coords/README.md

 Description
 ===========

 This script is Perl implementation of [VI/42 Identification of a Constellation From Position (Roman 1987)](http://cdsarc.u-strasbg.fr/viz-bin/Cat?VI/42).
 Based on C code of program.c

 Requirements:
 -------------

-* data.dat from VI/42 (see link above) or from this package
+* data.dat from VI/42 ([direct link](http://cdsarc.u-strasbg.fr/vizier/ftp/cats/VI/42/data.dat)) or from this package
 * Getopt::Long
 * Math::Trig